Zenika/karto/README.md

 Remember to always secure the access to the application as it obviously displays sensitive data about your cluster.

 ### Cleanup
-Delete everything use the same descriptor:
+Delete everything using the same descriptor:
 ```shell script
 kubectl delete -f deploy/k8s.yml
 ```